 We want you to have an unrivalled experience at York - you just have to take part in what's on offer.
 Make new friends or reconnect with existing ones, discover new passions and continue to learn invaluable skills.

 Colleges, our students’ union (YUSU) and our Graduate Students’ Association (GSA), are planning a variety of fun and exciting activities throughout the first term.
-YUSU is working to increase the number of outdoor seating areas, street food kiosks and licenced events across campus to create safe zones for fun and socialising.
+YUSU is working hard to create a new outdoor venue, The Forest, a vast festival site complete with tents, outdoor seating areas, bars, food trucks and more, as well as bigger outdoor seating areas across campus to create safe zones for fun and socialising.
 Meanwhile, the City of York is making plans so you can continue to enjoy the sights, sounds and unique experiences of this historic and beautiful city.

 We’ll welcome new students - undergraduates and postgraduates - with a mixture of face-to face and online events organised by colleges, YUSU and GSA.
 You’ll have details, and an opportunity to book, before term starts.
 You’ll be supported to get involved and build social connections even before you join us and this will continue when you get here.
 For undergraduates, the colleges will provide orientation information and you’ll be supported by our STYCs (Second and Third Year Contacts).
 For postgraduates, the GSA will create social groups, and will work with the International Students Society to welcome new international students.

 We encourage you to join communities, clubs and societies and take advantage of the many opportunities to try things you’ve never done before.